luluvalakdawala/modeling_eq_damage/.ipynb_checkpoints/README-checkpoint.md

 - Top predictive model was identified to be a Random Forest Classification Model
 - The model was able to predict class 3 (building belonging to damage grade 3 requiring reconstruction) with a recall rate of 67%
-- Our model showed very low variance based on its performance on our train, validation and test data, which gives us confidence in its generalizability.
+- The model showed very low variance based on its performance on train, validation and test data, which gives confidence in its generalizability.

 [link for presentation slides](./report/presentation_slides.pdf)